Copiotroph: Classification and Identification

-The bacterial phyla can be differentiatied into copiotrophic or oligotrophic categories that correspond and structure the functions of soil bacterial communities.
+The bacterial phyla can be differentiated into copiotrophic or oligotrophic categories that correspond and structure the functions of soil bacterial communities.

 Interaction with other organisms

 Copiotrophic relation between oligotrophic bacteria depends on the amount of concentration the soil has of C compounds.
 If the soil has large amounts of organic C, it would then favor the copiotrophic bacteria.

 Ecology

 Copiotrophic bacteria are a key component in the soil C cycle.
 It is most important during the period of the year when vegetation is photosynthetically active and exudes large amounts of simple C compounds like sugar, amino acids, and organic acids.
 Copiotrophic bacteria are also found within marine life.